armygogames/Custom-string-Encoder.py/README.md

 ![Input Salting Mode](https://github.com/armygogames/Custom-string-Encoder.py/assets/141536305/c3aba9d3-3abd-455c-b0d0-300d7bfb5921)

-In this case, I'll type N for no, and manually add amount of salts myself. after that, type Encode if you want to Encode or type Decode if you want to Decode followed by a space and type in any word you want to Encode or Decode. in this case, I want to Encode 'Hello World' so, I'll type Encode Hello World after that, you need to input the amount of salt, in the string. (it'll instantly show the decoded version with a random salt of your input if you are not in random salt mode)
+In this case, I'll type N for no, and manually type in the amount of salts myself.

+after that, type Encode if you want to Encode or type Decode if you want to Decode followed by a space and type in any word you want to Encode or Decode.

+in this case, I want to Encode 'Hello World' so, I'll type Encode Hello World.

+after that, you need to input the amount of salt, in the string. (it'll instantly show the decoded version with a random salt of your input if you are not in random salt mode)

 ![result](https://github.com/armygogames/Custom-string-Encoder.py/assets/141536305/387f07dc-aac9-4d16-a657-906fbd885906)